History of Christianity: Reformation

 In 1517, Martin Luther initiated the Reformation with his Ninety-five Theses.

-Supported by secular and canon law, the fourteenth century was among the most oppressive for minorities in Western Europe.
 Protests against the church led to the Protestant Reformation which began in 1517 when the Catholic monk Martin Luther nailed his Ninety-five Theses to the church door in Wittenberg.
 Luther challenged the nature of the church's role in society and its authority.
 For Catholics, authority meant the Pope.
 For the protesters, authority was found in the priesthood of believers and in Scripture.
 Luther asserted there were two realms of human existence, the secular and the sacred, that neither should be allowed to dominate the other, and only secular authority had the right to use force.
 Edicts issued at the Diet of Worms in 1521 condemned Luther.

 After protracted and acrimonious struggle, three religious traditions emerged alongside Roman Catholicism: the Lutheran, Reformed, and Anglican traditions.
 Reformed churches, formed by followers of theologian John Calvin, argued that the church had the right to function without interference from the state, and they advocated for a constitutional representative government in both the church and in society.
 Puritans and other Dissenter groups in England, Huguenots in France, "Beggars" in Holland, Covenanters in Scotland who produced Presbyterianism, and Pilgrim Fathers of New England are Reformed churches that trace their theological roots to Calvin.
 The Anglican church was first created as the Church of England by Henry VIII (1491 – 1547) who severed it from papal authority and appointed himself Supreme Head of the Church of England.
 Henry preserved Catholic doctrine and the church's established role in society.

 The Roman Catholic Church responded in the Counter-Reformation, spearheaded by ten reforming popes between 1534 to 1605.
 The Council of Trent (1545–1563) answered each Protestant claim, and laid the foundation of modern Catholic policies.
 New monastic orders were formed, including the Society of Jesus – the "Jesuits" – who adopted military-style discipline and strict loyalty to the Pope.
 Monastic reform also led to the Spanish mystics and the French school of spirituality, as well as the Uniate church which used Eastern liturgy but recognized the authority of Rome.

 Quarreling royal houses, already involved in dynastic disagreements, became polarized into the two religious camps.
 In 1562, France became the centre of a series of wars, of which the largest and most destructive was the Thirty Years' War (1618–1648).
 While some scholars argue that these wars were varieties of the just war tradition for religious liberty and freedom, most historians argue that the wars were also about nationalistic state-building and economics.